aws/pg_tle/docs/09_datatypes.md

 ```

 ### Alternative way to operator functions
-Alternatively, you can use `pgtle.create_operator_func` to create operator functions without explicit cast.
+Alternatively, we can use `pgtle.create_operator_func` to create operator functions without explicit cast.
 It can be really helpful in certains languages such as plrust where the newly created type is not available.

 First, create the operator functions that take `bytea` as argument type:
 ```sql